bndnio/concurrency-mini-problems/README.md

 The un-buffered solution is slightly easier to mentally trace though, since the reader doesn't need to remember the size or what is in the buffered channel.
 They read through, see when a routine must wait, and when it sends a message.
-Otherwise one must conceptualize given the possible states of the buffered channel what coule happen.
+Otherwise one must conceptualize the possible states of the buffered channel and what coule happen in each scenario.

 Winner: Un-buffered

 #### Performance

-We see that the runtimes for 1000000 H2O moledules with an ideal execution path is only 2.16s and 2.05s, for the un-buffered and buffered channel implementations, respectively.
+We see that the runtimes for 1000000 H2O moledules with an ideal execution path is only 2.16s and 2.05s for the un-buffered and buffered channel implementations, respectively.
 And the memory usage is only 8.5MB and 8MB, respectively.
 That means the difference in speed is less than 5%, and memory usage is only a